 Paper recycling in Italy and comparison with Apulia

 All data comes from official national reports of 2019, the year is taken as a reference for the study.
 In 2019, the value of the paper industry's turnover in Italy was 7.26 billion euros, down 6 percent from 2018.
 Paper production requires fibrous materials, such as virgin fiber and pulp, and non-fibrous materials, such as minerals and starches, as inputs.
-Paper recycling is a classic example of the circular economy both because of the characteristics of the finished product, which is easily recyclable and biodegradable in the environment, and because fibers are currently fed back into the production cycle about 3.6 times.
-In Italy in 2019, there was a material consumption of 10,080,000 t to produce 8,900,000 t of products, where roughly more than 50% is represented by secondary material (Assocarta, 2020).
-In 2019, the domestic paper collection was 6,591,000 t where 1,396,000 t are returned, whereas pre-consumer and figure equal to 5,195,000 t are from post-consumer productive and urban collection.
-Import of paper for recycling is 311,000 t and export is 1,815,000 t, leading to paper recycling of 5,060,000 t.
+Paper recycling is a classic example of the circular economy both because of the features of the finished product, which is easily recyclable and biodegradable in the environment, and because fibers are currently fed back into the production cycle about 3.6 times.
+In Italy in 2019, there was a raw materials consumption of 10,085,000 t to produce 8,901,000 t of paper, where roughly more than 50% is represented by secondary material (Assocarta, 2020).
+In 2019, the paper collection for recycling was 6,564,000 t; import of paper for recycling is 311,000 t and export is 1,815,000 t, leading to paper recycling of 5,060,000 t.

 Figure 1: Italy's paper recycling collection phase